universalinvents/jurassic-bot/README.md

 Replace values for `APP_ID` and `PAGE_ID` in `node/public/index.html`.
 This is a simple landing page for the webhook service.

 Some of the values (e.g. `promo.gifId`) in the `node/config/default.json` file will contain references to media asset `attachments` uploaded using the [Facebook Attachment Upload API](https://developers.facebook.com/docs/messenger-platform/reference/attachment-upload-api/).
 As you'll see in this documentation, each request requires a `PAGE_ACCESS_TOKEN`, which is unique per Facebook page.
-Therefore, you will need to upload your own assets and replace the values in the config file in order to properly display the associated content.
+You will need to upload your own assets and replace the values in the config file in order to properly display the associated content.

 ### Whitelisting Domains